Landlord Software & Technology

 Maintenance reporting and management allows tenants to raise issues directly through the app with photos attached.
 When contractors are paid, the payment is automatically logged against the repair ticket, creating a complete audit trail from report to resolution to expense record.

 The result is that your MTD digital records are a natural output of how you run your portfolio day-to-day, rather than something you compile separately at the end of each quarter.
-For a full comparison of how August's feature set compares with dedicated accounting-first landlord platforms, see August vs Landlord Vision and our best landlord software guide.
+For a full comparison of how August's feature set compares with dedicated accounting-first landlord platforms, see August vs Landlord Vision.

 Shared ownership and joint landlords under MTD